xinghua24/LinuxCommand/Commands/df.md

-df - report file system disk space usage. default is KB
+df - disk free. report file system disk space usage. default is KB

 options
 - -a ==> all